Select: Z Menu/Back: X

 Phase Three Our aid did not seem to well dispose the Queen, as she immediately ordered us to leave her premises or risk a swift execution.
 If it weren't for the invading Demons we cleared out, she would have likely outright attacked us, but Zan managed to stave off her fury, and present our offer of alliance.
 The Tiefling agreed to have a close diplomatic talk with Zan, presenting a degree of personal interest in our commander, but in return we were ordered to leave her castle, and return to the camp.
 We do not know what Zan's current situation is, but she is the only one who can conclude our mission now, and return with news.

-as every little bit helps us move closer toward this project's completion.
+Every little bit helps us move closer toward this project's completion.